Capgemini/capgemini.github.io/_posts/2017-08-08-My-first-UI5-application.md

 Now that we've cleared the pre-requisites, we can download the IDE!

 #### Step 1
-Proceed to the [SAP Development tools](https://tools.hana.ondemand.com/#sapui5) webpage and download the relevant package for your environment.
+Proceed to the [SAP Development tools](https://tools.hana.ondemand.com/#sapui5) web page and download the relevant package for your environment.

 #### Step 2
 Extract the zipped files to either somewhere on your harddrive e.g. `C:\SAPWebIDE` on Windows, or to `/Applications/SAPWebIDE/` on OS-X.